BF Data Validation (DVL) Bugs Class

 Compiler/InterpreterCompiler/Interpreter operation attribute – The operation code is in the language processor that allows execution or creates executables (interpreter, compiler, assembler).

-Execution SpaceExecution Space operation attribute type – Shows where the buggy/faulty operation code is running or with what privilege level.
+Execution SpaceExecution Space operation attribute type – Shows where the operation with a bug or faulty operand is executed and the privilege level at which it runs.

 LocalLocal operation attribute – The bugged code runs in an environment with access control policy with limited (local user) permission.